pingcap/docs-cn/sql/encrypted-connections.md

 > **Note**: Currently, it is optional that TiDB server authenticates the client.
 If the client does not present its identity certificate in the TLS handshake, the TLS connection can also be successfully established.

-## Check Whether the Current Connection Uses Encryption
+## Check whether the current connection uses encryption

 Use the `SHOW STATUS LIKE "%Ssl%";` statement to get the details of the current connection, including whether encryption is used, the encryption protocol used by encrypted connections, the TLS version number and so on.